There are numerous fun things to do in Barcelona.

 9 – Eat Your Own Weight at La Boquería

 Stalls and vendors cover every nook and cranny of this market.
-Each one enticing you to come to try the tasty snacks, cheeses, seafood, and any other type of food you’re capable of imagining.
+Each one enticing you to come to try the tasty snacks, cheeses, seafood, and any other type of food you can imagine.

 This history of the market dates back to the 13th century.
 Older than some of the markets in Mexico.!
-Today the market encompasses over 1,000 square meters.
+Today, the market encompasses over.
 It is a wondrous place full of delicious smells, fresh produce, meats, and cheese.
-It has all the goods to make a great picnic lunch before heading to Bunker El Carmel.
+It has all the goods to make a great 1,000 square meters.

 The market runs Monday to Saturday: 8:00am – 8:30pm